 Search engine optimisation is a fundamental step in a digital marketing initiative.
 There are many techniques to optimise your page, both on-page and off-page.
 But performing SEO on images is often forgotten or considered trivial.
 With Google changing its (search engine results page) SERPs ranking algorithm almost everyday, image optimisation has become a key area of interest.
-Today, we explore the importance and the tricks to optimise your images for efficiency.
+Today, we explore the importance and the tricks to optimise your images for efficiency in SERP rankings.

-Image optimization refers to the steps taken to make the images on your web page more readable and user-friendly both for users and search engines.
+Image optimization (on-page SEO images) refers to the steps taken to make the images on your web page more readable and user-friendly both for users and search engines.
 Image optimization literally translates your images into the text to help search engines read and index them faster.

 We often think that if we insert a pretty image into our website, it will go nicely with the text.
 But what we don’t understand is, from a search engine perspective, it can’t even understand what the image is about.
 It is here that image optimisation helps translate your image to be found by search engines and therefore display in results.
 As the saying goes, “a picture is worth a thousand words”, and that is literally true with SEO too.

 Image optimisation also has several other advantages like it creates a better user experience, cuts down page loading time, and increases ranking opportunities.
 How come?
 Let’s find out.